Easy Spiced Walnut Recipe: Step-by-Step Guide with Flavor Variations

 Can I make spiced walnuts without an oven?

 Yes!
-You can toast them in a skillet over medium heat, stirring constantly to avoid burning.
-It takes about 8–10 minutes.
+Toast them in a skillet over medium heat, stirring constantly for 8–10 minutes.
+Watch closely to prevent burning.

 How long do spiced walnuts last?

-Stored in an airtight container at room temperature, they’ll stay crunchy for up to 2 weeks.
+Stored in an airtight container at room temperature, they stay crunchy for up to 2 weeks.
 In the fridge, they last up to a month.
+Freeze for up to 3 months for long-term storage.

 Are spiced walnuts good for you?

 Absolutely!
-Walnuts are high in omega-3 fatty acids, fiber, and antioxidants.
-Adding natural spices boosts flavor without unhealthy additives.
+Walnuts provide omega-3 fatty acids, fiber, and antioxidants.
+Natural spices add flavor without unhealthy additives.
+Limit added sugars for optimal health benefits.

 Can I add other nuts?